Rock 'n' Roll Kids

 "Rock 'n' Roll Kids" is a song recorded by Paul Harrington and Charlie McGettigan written by Brendan Graham.
-It in the Eurovision Song Contest 1994 held in Dublin, resulting an unprecedented third consecutive time that the same country had won the contest, being Ireland's sixth overall win.
+It in the Eurovision Song Contest 1994 held in Dublin, where it achieved an unprecedented third consecutive victory for Ireland and the country's sixth in the contest overall.

 Background

 Conception

 "Rock 'n' Roll Kids" was written by Brendan Graham.
 Lyrically, the song originally had seven verses, representing various decades including the '60s, '70s, '80s and '90s but on the advice of a DJ, Graham dropped the last two verses as they felt the song was too long.
 Graham got the inspiration for the title while attending a Fats Domino concert at Dublin's National Stadium in 1991.
 He entered it in 1992 and 1993 and it failed to get through both times, but was accepted in 1994.
 According to Graham, "I saw the song as a small song, as a conversation in the kitchen, and I wanted the listeners to be drawn into that kitchen, and into that conversation".